-The Fortynine Palms Oasis is a popular and well-traveled hike to a shady palm oasis just outside of Twentynine Palms.
+The Fortynine Palms Oasis is a popular and well-traveled hike to a shady palm oasis just outside the town of Twentynine Palms.

 The trail was once part of an old Indian trail.
 The Serrano and Chemehuevi Indians knew this oasis well, ate fruit from the palms, and used the fronds in their shelters, sandals, and baskets.